yoshiyasu-ife/code-server/doc/FAQ.md

 1. https://developer.github.com/v3/guides/using-ssh-agent-forwarding/
 1. https://wiki.gnupg.org/AgentForwarding

+### Direct

-If you cannot use sshcode, then you will need to ensure there is some sort of authorization in front of code-server and that you are using HTTPS to secure all connections.
+If you cannot use sshcode, then you will need to expose code-server directly to the internet and ensure there is some sort of authorization and that you are using HTTPS to secure all connections.

-By default when listening externally, code-server enables password authentication using a randomly generated password so you can use that.
+By default, code-server enables password authentication using a randomly generated password so you can use that.
 You can set the `PASSWORD` environment variable to use your own instead.
 If you want to handle authentication yourself, use `--auth none` to disable password authentication.

 If you want to use external authentication you should handle this with a reverse proxy using something like [oauth2_proxy](https://github.com/pusher/oauth2_proxy).

 For HTTPS, you can use a self signed certificate by passing in just `--cert` or pass in an existing certificate by providing the path to `--cert` and the path to its key with `--cert-key`.

 If `code-server` has been passed a certificate it will also respond to HTTPS requests and will redirect all HTTP requests to HTTPS.
 Otherwise it will respond